Berglund lifts Blues to 4-3 win over Stars

 Stastny broke a 12-game scoreless drought with his eighth of the season in the first.
 He tipped in a drive from Alexander Steen for a 3-2 lead with 12:09 left in the second.

+''This was an emotional game,'' Stastny said. ''They always bring their 'A' game.
+We did the things we had to to get it done.''

-Tarasenko scored his 20th on a wrist shot from the slot late in the first.
+Tarasenko converted a wrist shot from the slot late in the first period for a 2-1 lead.
 He has scored at least 20 goals in each of the last four seasons.

 Klingberg tied it at 3 with his third goal late in the second period.

-Dallas goaltender Kari Lehtonen stopped 11 of 14 shots before he was replaced by Antti Niemi midway through the game.
+Dallas goaltender Kari Lehtonen stopped 11 of 14 shots before he was replaced by Niemi midway through the game.

-NOTES: St. Louis D Carl Gunnarsson missed his second straight game with a lower-body injury. ...
-Allen and his girlfriend Shannon Adams welcomed the couple's first child, Lennon Everley, on Friday. ...
-Dallas C Tyler Seguin has 39 points in 39 games this season.
+NOTES: Dallas RW Patrick Eaves had a game-high six shots on goal. ...
+St. Louis D Carl Gunnarsson missed his second straight game with a lower-body injury. .
+Allen and his girlfriend Shannon Adams welcomed the couple's first child, Lennon Everley, on Friday.

 UP NEXT